 ALWAYS be delicate, tender & gentle with your hands.

-This is a beautiful article that helps us recognise what gentleness feels like in our body and asks Why is Gentleness Important?
+For more support read a beautiful article that helps us recognise what gentleness feels like in our body and asks Why is Gentleness Important?